nikijiandani/practice/ruby.md

 When you run a Ruby file from the command line, the code gets executed by what's called an **interpreter**.

 Sometimes, you'll have a long running Ruby program, or an error in the logic that results an infinite loop.
 To exit out of the program execution loop, use `control-c`.
 This will send an abort signal to the running program.

+## RubyGems

+The publishing system behind RubyGems is designed to let you download, publish and use useful ruby libraries on your system.
+That system is powered by the website www.rubygems.org.
+The libraries that the system publishes are called "gems".

+The code in a gem is like pre-packaged bundles of code written by someone to solve a useful problem.
+A gem is said to have been "cut" when a new version becomes available.
+All the public installable gems are hosted at http://rubygems.org, though their code is hosted on a code repository, such as a Github.com repository.

+The `gem` command allows you to use RubyGems.
+When combined with the `install` command, one can download and install gems with their dependencies and any relevant documentation.
+The `Gemfile` offers a simple solution for organizing gems and their dependencies in a central location.